California Admitted to the Union

 Despite the large missionary presence, Spain did not have firm control over the region.
 In 1812, Russian fur traders from Alaska established Fort Ross on the northern California coast.
 Twelve years later, in response to the Monroe Doctrine – which was in part influenced by Russia’s expansion into the area – Russia agreed to limit its trapping to Alaska.
 However, the Russians did not leave Fort Ross until the early 1840s.

 The missions were a powerful economic force.
-Many Indians who lived in these missions were forced to do hard labor for long hours.
-Also, as a number of Indians were exposed to new diseases, many became ill and died.
-Quite a number of people in California and Mexico wanted the missions shut down.
+Many Native Americans who lived in these missions were forced to do hard labor for long hours.
+Also, as a number of natives were exposed to new diseases, many became ill and died.
+Many people in California and Mexico wanted the missions shut down.
 As a result, the government began selling the missions in the 1830s.
 By 1846, nearly all the mission property had been sold.

 In 1821, Mexico won its independence from Spain.
 A year later, California became a province of Mexico.
 The province was allowed to establish its own legislature and military force.
 But when Mexico began sending governors to the province in 1825, Californians began to resent the outside influence.
 Some citizens engaged Mexican troops in some minor conflicts.
 This continued resistance weakened Mexico’s control of the area.